opda0887/online_shop_opener-py/README.md

 // download edge-driver: https://developer.microsoft.com/zh-tw/microsoft-edge/tools/webdriver/

 ----- *** In code setting *** -----

 // in case you use Edge as browser

-1. executable_path= "where your "msedgedriver" in your path"
+1. executable_path= "where your -msedgedriver.exe- in your path"
+// in case you use Chrome as browser
+2. executable_path= "where your -chromedriver.exe- in your path"

+example to change:
+    driver = webdriver.Edge(executable_path="C:\\folder\\chromedriver.exe")